luisomoreau/IoT-Communication-Protocols-Lab-1/README.md

 ![create-device](assets/create-device.png)

-Before validating, choose the `Deny Insecure` option, we won't use devices certificates in the tutorial.
+Before validating, choose the `Allow Insecure` option, we won't use devices certificates in the tutorial.

 ![new-device-overview](assets/new-device-overview.png)